Visitor Medical Insurance Guide

 - Specific limits.
 Some policies state specific dollar limits on what they will pay for particular services.
 Other policies pay “usual” or “reasonable and customary” charges, which means they pay what is usually charged in the local area.
 Be very careful in evaluating policies with specific dollar limits; for serious illnesses, the limit might be far too low and you might have large medical bills not covered by your insurance.

 - Lifetime/per-occurrence maximums.
-Many insurance policies limit the amount they will pay for any single individual’s medical bills or for any specific illness or injury.
+Many visitors insurance plans limit the amount they will pay for any single individual’s medical bills or for any specific illness or injury.
 Exchange visitors must have insurance with a maximum of no lower than $50,000 for each specific illness or injury, which may be enough for most conditions.
 Major illnesses, however, can cost several times that amount.

 - Benefit period.
-Some insurance policies limit the amount of time they will go on paying for each illness or injury.
+Some visitor insurance policies limit the period of time they will go on paying for each illness or injury.
 In that case, after the benefit period for a condition has expired, you must pay the full cost of continuing treatment of the illness, even if you are still insured by the company.
 A policy with a long benefit period provides the best coverage.

 - Exclusions.
 Most insurance policies exclude coverage for certain conditions.
 The J regulations require that if a particular activity is a part of your exchange visitor program, your insurance must cover injuries resulting from your participation in that activity.
 Read the list of exclusions carefully so that you understand exactly what is not covered by the policy.